Harvey II, Lord of Léon

 Herve II of Léon was the son of Herve I, Lord of Léon, the founding member of the Lordship of Léon.

 Life

-After his father's death, he became Lord of Léon.
+After his father's death, Harvey became Lord of Léon.
 His fief was the castle of La Roche-Maurice.

 First Marriage and Issue

-He married Anne of Hennebont, heiress of part of the Kemenet-Héboé, that is to say two thirds of the old castle of Hennebont, the parishes of Inzinzac and Penquesten, most of Saint-Caradec and Caudan, half of Groix, one third of Plouay, Tréfaven en Ploemeur and several enclaves scattered in Arzano, Gestel and Lesbin, Quéven and Lanvaudan.
+Harvey married Anne of Kemenet, heiress of part of the Kemenet-Héboé, that is to say two thirds of the old castle of Hennebont, the parishes of Inzinzac and Penquesten, most of Saint-Caradec and Caudan, half of Groix, one third of Plouay, Tréfaven en Ploemeur and several enclaves scattered in Arzano, Gestel and Lesbin, Quéven and Lanvaudan.

 Herve II and Anne had a son: